Governor of North Carolina: Other duties

 The Executive Mansion is the official residence of the governor.

 The governor is one of 10 constitutionally-designated members of the Council of State, a collection of elected state executives, and chairs its meetings.
 The body has minimal constitutional duties, with its most significant responsibilities arising from statute, including approving the governor's acquisitions and disposals of state property.
 The governor is tasked by the constitution with keeping the Great Seal of the State North Carolina.
 The constitution empowers the governor to permit the state or a local government to incur a debt without a referendum in the event of an emergency threat to public health or safety.

 The governor is constitutionally required to live at the seat of state government.
+The Governor's Palace in Raleigh served as the official residence from 1816 until the end of the Civil War in 1865.
 Since 1891, the Executive Mansion in Raleigh has served as the official residence of the governor of North Carolina and their family.
+The Governor's Western Residence in Asheville serves as their secondary residence when visiting the western part of the state.
 Governors and their immediate family—called the "first family" during the executive's tenure—serve as symbolic leaders for the state.
 As the ceremonial head of the state, the governor often attends official events and performs formal functions on behalf of the state, such as meeting with important persons and leading ribbon-cutting ceremonies.